 "The immigration system is broken as is, so we need to work on that," Los Angeles Police Chief Charlie Beck told reporters, adding that "local law enforcement is not the solution to this broken system."

-The meeting came a day after President Barack Obama said he would send up to 1,200 National Guard troops to the U.S. border with
+The meeting came a day after President Barack Obama said he would send up to 1,200 National Guard troops to the U.S. border with Mexico and he tried to sway Senate Republicans to join his effort to craft federal immigration reform legislation.

 Republicans have insisted that border security be bolstered first before deciding how to deal with the roughly 12 million illegal immigrants in the United States.